DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-20-adding-an-address-using-a-postcode-address-finder.md

 Users can edit addresses.

-The edit address form is the same form as the manual entry route in the ‘Add address’ flow.
+The edit address form is the same as the manual entry route in the ‘Add address’ flow.
 We prepopulate the form with the existing address details and use the same [data validation rules](#enter-address-form).

 We allow users to edit addresses because this gives them control, especially if the initial automated results do not fully match reality - for example, missing flat numbers, unusual properties, or rural addresses.